CryptoPotato748/wallet-hunter-fork-Ubuntu/README.md

 All you need is very good internet connection and few python libraries to be installed at the running device.

 Follow the below steps one by one if you are starting from scratch.
 For already experienced people, you know it.
 Just skip few steps and have a short glace at it.
+Api keys already writed in config.ini, for you, enjoy

 **Let's go.........**